 - Be aware that private vehicles may have a hard time navigating the roads.

 Love this?
-Explore the entire list of things to do in Marseille before you plan your trip.
+Explore the entire list of places to visit in Marseille before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Marseille and book an accommodation of your choice.

 28.53% of people who visit Marseille include Parc National Des Calanques in their plan

 80.15% of people start their Parc National Des Calanques visit around 08 AM - 09 AM

 People usually take around 6 Hrs to see Parc National Des Calanques